ShaunOchenduszko/COVID-19-Dashboard/README.md

 ## Objective

-### Step 1 - ETL
+### Step 1 - Extract, Transform, Load
  - Data was first extracted from cdc.gov
  - CSV files were then loaded into the Postgres database
  - Session was created to the database using SQLAlchemy
- - Data was then trasnformed and filtered utilizing SQLAlchemy ORM tools to construct our graphs
+ - Data was then transformed and filtered utilizing SQLAlchemy ORM tools to construct our datasets for our graphs

 ### Step 2 - Visualizations
-### Map
+Use Plotly,js and Leaflet.js to build interactive charts for the dashboard

+ - Create a Map using data from the '/cov1/<date>'

 ### Line Graph